 Noise, a rebranded build of Signal available outside the Play Store is available in the Copperhead F-Droid repository.
 It has full support for all of the Signal features including voice and video calls but it isn’t optimized for low impact on battery life like Conversations.
 It used to be a fork removing the hard dependency on Google Play Services but since Signal 3.33.0 that is not a hard dependency anymore.

 The Copperhead F-Droid repository is enabled by default for fresh CopperheadOS installations, but can also be manually added:

 Note that the app builds in this repository are intended for CopperheadOS.
 You’re free to use them elsewhere, but the builds will end up leveraging CopperheadOS features in the future and will become incompatible with other operating systems.
-There’s currrently no reason to prefer Noise over Signal if you have GCM via either Play Services or microG, although the intention is for it to support using other Signal servers but we aren’t currently aware of any alternatives.
+There is little reason to use Noise if you have Google Play because Noise is now simply a rebrand of the same code as Signal.

 CopperheadOS replaces the AOSP Messaging app with Silence to provide support for encrypted SMS.
 It isn’t really recommended to prefer it over data-based encrypted messaging apps, but rather to make use of it for communicating with contacts without data connections, or for all messaging if you don’t have a data connection yourself.
 It makes sense to leave it as the default SMS app even if you’re using an app like Noise able to act as the default SMS client.